China steps on the gas to spark economy, Aug fiscal spending jumps 26 percent

 The cooling economy is also beginning to squeeze government finances.
 Fiscal revenues rose 6.2 percent in August from a year earlier, half the 12.5 percent pace seen in July.

-Income taxes collected from companies dropped 15.4 percent in August, while contrbutions from the value added tax on imported goods and consumption taxes fell 16 percent.
+Income taxes collected from companies dropped 15.4 percent in August, while contributions from the value added tax on imported goods and consumption taxes fell 16 percent.

 "The growth of fiscal revenue still faces relatively big pressure in coming months," the ministry said on their website.